-- → Show the two printed puzzles with the terms, symbols, and explanations for information disorder (rumors, mis-, dis-, and malinformation) and OGBV (online harassment, hate speech, cyber grooming and non-consensual sharing). - → Explain that for each term the groups should discuss and write down at least one media example they know or recently came across. - → If necessary, give an example to make sure the students understand.
+- → Show the two printed puzzles with the terms, symbols, and explanations for information disorder (rumors, mis-, dis-, and malinformation and misuse of AI) and OGBV (online harassment, hate speech, cyber grooming, non-consensual sharing and misuse of AI). - → Explain that for each term the groups should discuss and write down at least one media example they know or recently came across. - → If necessary, give an example to make sure the students understand.